By Tatyana Movshevich ’04 (Dzerzhinsk, Russia / Blandon, PA)

-‘Study hard – education is the key to your success.
-Also participate in different alumni activities and stay active in the FLEX community.
-I’m so proud to be a part of it and I hope that I will never lose touch with my FLEX friends,’ Emin Eminzada ’15 addresses the FLEX alumni community.
+“Study hard; education is the key to your success,” said Emin Eminzada ’15 (Baku, Azerbaijan / Marshall, TX).
+“Also participate in different alumni activities and stay active in the FLEX community.
+I’m so proud to be a part of it, and I hope that I will never lose touch with my FLEX friends.”

-Emin’s story may resemble a classic Hollywood film, but behind each success hide long days of hard work.
+Though his road to California might appear to some as easy, behind each success hide long days of hard work.
 One of his great successes happened while he was an exchange student.

-But with the help of his host family this dream soon turned into reality.
+But with the help of his host family, this dream soon turned into reality.
 Having found out about the academy’s auditions taking place in Texas, his host mother helped him to prepare for them and then drove him to Dallas.
-There Emin recited a Shakespearean monologue and performed a song from a Broadway musical.
+There, Emin recited a Shakespearean monologue and performed a song from a Broadway musical.

 Nervous but determined, he presented his chosen pieces in front of the Academy committee.
 Less than a month later the admittance letter was put through his host family’s door.
 Emin was admitted to the Academy on a scholarship!
 He couldn’t believe the amazing news at first and kept rereading the letter for days.